I know guys, I’ve heard the old rules for painting ceilings only using a flat paint sheen on ceilings. That rule has been around for decades.

 - Best Paint For Ceilings: 7 Examples of Flat Vs Eggshell

 - Which Paint Sheen Looks Best on a Textured or Popcorn Ceiling

 - Which Paint Sheen on Crown Molding

 For a better look at the ceiling paint sheen, you can see a tour of the flat or eggshell ceiling paint finish in a few rooms in my house in this video.

 What Sheen Should Ceiling Paint Be?

-Honestly, you should ignore the old design rules about which paint sheens to use in different parts of your house.
+Honestly, you should ignore the old design rules for painting ceilings.
 Instead, go with what you think looks best.
-After years of remodeling homes, I think eggshell is the best paint sheen on ceilings.
+After years of remodeling homes, I think eggshell is the best paint finish for ceilings.

-Let’s get to those examples of why I think eggshell is the best paint sheen on ceilings!
+Let’s get to those examples of why I think eggshell is the best paint finish for ceilings!

 It was already a nicely designed drop ceiling with beautiful wood trim.
-But, the paint always felt wrong to me.
+But, the paint on the ceiling always felt wrong to me.
 Have a look at the before photo.

 And, I think it 100% improved the look and feel of this ceiling.
 What do you think?
 The paint color is called Vermont Cream by Behr paint.